 “You may have a mild headache or notice some short-term memory loss following the treatments, but this should not persist or affect you in the long term.”

-Ensure patient understanding – “Do you understand everything we have discussed?”
+“Do you understand everything we have discussed?”

-Allow patient to ask any questions – “Do you have any questions for me?”
+“Do you have any questions for me?”

 Capacity and ECT

+The information below refers to England and Wales, other countries will have differing guidance on this matter.
 A patient has the right to refuse ECT treatment if they have the capacity to make this decision, even whilst they are detained under the Mental Health Act.

-If a patient requires ECT treatment and is so unwell that they lack the capacity to consent, ECT may be given under the Mental Health Act.
+If a patient requires ECT treatment and is so unwell that they lack the capacity to consent, ECT may be administered under the Mental Health Act.
 In this scenario, a second opinion doctor (SOAD) is required to assess and agree that ECT is appropriate.

 For a patient to be considered to have capacity, they must be able to:

-- Understand the treatment
+understand the treatment

-- Retain the information given in order to be able to make a decision about treatment
+retain the information given in order to be able to make a decision about treatment

 weigh up the risks and benefits of treatment

-- Be able to communicate back a decision regarding treatment
+communicate back a decision regarding treatment

-If a person lacks the capacity to consent and ECT is required urgently, a section 62 for the provision of emergency treatment ‘which is immediately necessary to save a person’s life or prevent serious deterioration’ may be used, to allow the patient to have emergency ECT treatment whilst waiting for an independent assessment from a SOAD.
+If a person lacks the capacity to consent and ECT is required urgently, a section 62 for the provision of emergency treatment “which is immediately necessary to save a person’s life or prevent serious deterioration” may be used, to allow the patient to have emergency ECT treatment whilst waiting for an independent assessment from a SOAD.
 A patient may withdraw from ECT treatment if they regain the capacity to refuse treatment, even if they lacked capacity when starting ECT treatment.